danishprakash/danishpraka.sh/wips/2018-01-15-write-a-shell.md

 The `if(!buffer)` checks are for making sure memory was allocated to `buffer` successfully otherwise `malloc` and `realloc` return `NULL` in unsuccessfull memory allocation attempts.
 If that happens, our function returns with an error.

 # Tokenizing Input
 Once we have the command entered by the user as a char pointer array.
 We'd tokenize (read split) it making it easier for us to execute them.
-We define the function `split_lin()` with one a character pointer as an argument.
+We define the function `split_line()` with one a character pointer as an argument.
 In this function, we'll do memory mangement in the same way we did it in the `read_line()` function.
 Other variables here include `**tokens` and `*token`.
 We will be using the `strtok()` function for the task.
 It takes two arguments, the string to be tokenized and the delimiters.
+We've specified 4 del

 For instance, consider this: